psun03/ArduNest/README.md

-# AruNest - The Arduino Remote Thermostat for Nest
+# ArduNest - The Arduino Remote Thermostat for Nest
-Code for AruNest .ino and server side PHP scripts AruNest is an Arduino enabled Nest thermostat controller.
+Code for ArduNest .ino and server side PHP scripts ArduNest is an Arduino enabled Nest thermostat controller.
 The arduino device wirelessly connects to a remote server to retrieve the current/target temperature and displays it on the LCD screen.
 The temperature can be modified by the Arduino by physical buttons.

 # Goals
 Here are some goals for the project.